steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Short Term
     Explorer
         Skip the NavigationToolbar for 3D?
+        How can the content_ctor parameter lists be handled such that different implementors can use different signatures?
         Add gulp build task for Explorer?

     Create small image depth buffers that support inspection of array elements.